CalebTalley2024/ARC-AGI-2/log.md

 - part 3: Tasks Done, deviated from plan
     - check #TODOs in `loader.py`
     - added additional mini tests
+    - random seeds are not in one place
     - output of `cache_index`
             Each line is a JSON object with:
             - task_id: filename stem